 A Shift is when either of the two following scenarios occurs:

-The Faculty is being paid by the Award but the Faculty wants to Shift the funding (payment) of this effort from the Award to another funding source.
-The same level of effort is being provided to the Award, just the funding mechanism has changed.
+Per the terms of the Award, the Faculty's effort must be reported to the Sponsor.
+A Shift occurs when the same level of effort is being provided to the Award, just the funding source has changed.
 There is no need to notify or obtain approval from the Sponsor as the agreed upon level of effort is being provided on the Award.

 The actions to be taken depend upon different scenarios:

 - All of the effort for the entire FEC cycle needs to Shift from being paid by the Award and this is known prior to the start of the FEC cycle:

 - Payroll coordinator removes Award from the payroll allocation so no effort will be paid by the Award.

 - Department completes a Cost Share Addendum for the amount of effort (%) or value ($) that will not be charged to the Award.